Friday, May 13, 2022

 Now, imagine that same society applied their views not to primary and secondary, but to higher education (HE).
 What is your reaction?

 I expect reactions tend to be mixed.
 Societies such as Germany, Sweden, and Finland maintain that HE is a substantial value with individual and societal benefits on par to those of primary and secondary education.
 Accordingly, these HE systems are publicly funded to the point that it is (virtually) free to attend – in the same sense that it is free to attend primary and secondary schools.
-Other countries such as Canada, the US and the UK offer partial state funding for HE that requires significant private financing, often in the form of personal savings or loans.
+Other places such as Canada, the US and the UK offer partial state funding for HE that requires significant private financing, often in the form of personal savings or credit.

-This post is directed at those societies with and without some form of free HE, as it defends the claim: PSA is a viable means of providing free HE that can help maximize education levels.
+This post is directed at those societies with and without some form of free HE, as it defends the claim: PSA is a viable means of providing free HE that can help maximize education attainment levels.

 No Such Thing As A Free Lunch